install wget if you don't have

 make install

-The binary will install into /usr/local/bin/gsource .
-Run below to generate the video from directory with git repository
+The binary will install into /usr/local/bin/gource.
+Run the command below to generate the video from a directory with a Git repository

 cd [your git repository]